Mighty Car Mods: Format

 The general format for episodes involves buying different cars and modifying them in a particular style or for a particular purpose.
 Vehicles are typically from what is colloquially known as "late-model Japanese and European tuning" scene with cars ranging in age from the mid-1980s through the 2000s.
 However, MCM has also done builds on classic Australian cars (HQ Holden), as well as near-new Japanese (Subaru BRZ) and European (Audi RS3, VW Golf R, Lotus Exige S240) vehicles.

 Episodes generally commence with a semi-animated introduction, created by Gavin Tyrell, followed by Marty and MOOG giving either an introduction to the project or a rundown of previous episode's highlights.
 Episodes vary in duration, from 15 to 60 minutes, but most will typically run about 20 minutes.

 Sometimes Marty and MOOG will set a challenge to each buy a car with a particular constraint (budget or style of car), and build it independent of each other.
 The goal of these series is to then battle head-to-head in a series of challenges.
 Recently MCM has also participated in "Catch and Release" episodes where vehicles are brought in for only one or two episodes, then moved on.
 Other builds run for months due to the complexity and scale of the modifications being undertaken.

 Typically, cars featured in builds will be given a name—often a pun such as Yaris Hilton or Taylor Drift—to build an identity with viewers.
 The show was originally filmed on Marty's mother's driveway and garage, but was moved to a private indoor location in Sydney in 2015, following issues with people posting spoilers or causing traffic issues in the suburban street.

-The MCM duo have released several critically acclaimed feature-length films documenting automotive-focused travel, such as Turbos and Temples, Kei to the City, Chasing Midnight, and Turbos and Temples II, and The Cars of Cuba.
+The MCM duo have released several critically acclaimed feature-length films documenting automotive-focused travel, such as Turbos and Temples, Kei to the City, Chasing Midnight, Turbos and Temples II, The Cars of Cuba, and most recently; Turbos & Temples III.
 MCM are the first Australian-produced automotive show to be aired globally on Discovery Channel, and MCM also appears on Qantas in-flight entertainment.

+Some vehicles that were featured in the films, such as the Daihatsu Mira TR-XX in 'Kei to the City', and the Nissan March Super Turbo in 'Turbos & Temples II have eventually led to the duo making multiple extended series, after having them imported from Japan and remodified or retrofitted to comply with the safety regulations set by Australia's Road laws.

 All music used in the show and associated films is composed and produced by MOOG, with editing and uploading handled by both he and Marty.
 The mix of technical content with irreverent humor and high production quality has found a fanbase among a wide demographic of people.
 This has led to Mighty Car Mods videos being viewed more than 780 million times, making MCM one of the most successful shows of its type on YouTube.